summa-tx/relays/golang/dashboard/README.md

 This is the latest block that is in the history of both the current best known digest, and the previous best known digest.

 1. Poll `/relay/getlastreorglca`.
-2. Store LCA and display the height, hash, timestamp, and update status.
+2. Store LCA and display the height, hash, and timestamp.

 ### Health Checks and Verification